 This page will show you how to use an LM1881 chip to “strip” the sync information from composite video, for use in an RGBs video signal.
 If you’d like to buy a pre-made sync stripper, please check out this page.

-There's more info at the bottom of the page and for more information on sync, please see the main sync page.
+Please note that the LM1881 outputs TTL-level sync.
+If you’re going into a device that’s expecting 75 ohm video-level sync (such as the framemeister), then you’ll need to add the 470ohm resistor to the output line.
+There’s more info at the bottom of the page and for more information on sync, please see the main sync page.

 You will need basic tools (more info can be found in the tools section), plus the following items for this circuit:

 – Basic tools, such as pliers, tweezers, etc.